RealityBending/RealityBending.github.io/content/jobs/assistant.md

 ![](ResearchAssistant.jpg)

-Working as a research assistant is a formidable opportunity to take on before - eventually - signing up for a PhD.
-It is a flexible and varied position, and a perfect position to develop key research skills like writing, data analysis or neuroimaging.
-As a bonus, it can even be sometimes funded!
+Working as a research assistant (RA) is a formidable opportunity to take on before - eventually - signing up for a PhD.
+It is a flexible and varied position, and a perfect position to develop key research skills like writing, data analysis or neuroimaging; and eventually later pursue a postgraduate program in psychology / neuroscience / neuropsychology.
+As a bonus, an RA position cab even be sometimes funded!

 {{% callout note %}}